-Spring worked at Smuggs and, having heard about Litwack's request, took a chance to bring it up with Smuggs' owner at a staff event.
+Spring had heard about Litwack's request and took a chance to bring it up with Smuggs' owner at a staff event.

 "Our owner didn’t know much about the sport, and I’d heard it through the grapevine that he was interested in learning more about disc golf," Spring said.
 "So at a company party at the end of the winter 2012, I went over to him and started talking to him.
 He mentioned Alan was interested in upgrading the course, and I let him know I was on the board of the state’s disc golf club and had been part of designing courses before.
 He said, 'Let’s get it going.'
 And in the spring, we did."

 But if Smuggs' owner was going to build a course, he wanted it to be the best.
 Spring said the goal from the outset was to create a venue that could host a world championship, and he designed the course's hardest set of tees (it boasts four for each hole) with the world's best players in mind.
-In a testament to how well Spring met expectations, Brewster and Fox Run Meadows – a second course Spring and pro player Steve Brinster of Brinster Design designed on Smuggs' property – hosted the PDGA Disc Golf World Championships just six years after Brewster opened.
+In a testament to how well Spring met expectations, Brewster and Fox Run Meadows – a second course Spring and former U.S. Disc Golf Champion Steve Brinster of Brinster Design designed on Smuggs' property – hosted the PDGA Disc Golf World Championships just six years after Brewster opened.

-You can learn more about what that design entailed in the next section (WHAT GOLF CAN I EXPECT?), but one interesting aspect of Brewster that Spring pointed out is how carefully he had to plan it in regards to the local ecosystem.
+You can learn more about what that design entailed later in this post, but one interesting aspect of Brewster that Spring pointed out is how carefully he had to plan it in regards to the local ecosystem.

 "You see things on courses that you think would be cool to have, like a basket on a stream bank," Spring said.
 "But that causes erosion, and that’s just not allowed in Vermont because of the impact it has on the stream, the watershed, and habitat in the area.
 That makes our courses very in tune with the environmental impacts, not just because it’s law, but because that’s the ethic of Vermont.
 It also fits well with the ethos of disc golf because even for courses that aren’t as rigorously audited as ours, they have way less environmental impact than traditional golf courses."